USAA CDs review

 - Flexibility.
 USAA has a broad range of CDs, with fixed terms ranging from 30 days to seven years.
 Many banks offer terms up to only five years.

 - Additional deposits.
 You can add money to your CD in the 10 days after it matures.
-If you have a variable rate CD, you can top it up with a deposit of $25 or more any time.

 What to watch out for

 - USAA appeals to a military-minded audience in many ways, but it does have its limitations.

 - Exclusive to USAA members.
 CDs and other banking products are only open to USAA members.
 To qualify, you need to be an active or former military member or an eligible family member.